openactive-contrib/openactive-clubs/README.md

 ## Usage

 ### Club owners
-- Download the [OpenActive-Club-Finder-Template.xlsx](./OpenActive-Club-Finder-Template.xlsx) Excel file to your local machine, then upload it to your Google account
+- Download the [OpenActive-Clubs-Template.xlsx](./OpenActive-Clubs-Template.xlsx) Excel file to your local machine, then upload it to your Google account
 - Open the Excel file in the browser via G-Suite, then go to "File > Save as Google Sheets"
 - Delete the Excel file
 - Open the Google Sheets file, then in the top right click "Share"
-  - Enter "openactive-club-finder@openactive.iam.gserviceaccount.com" in the text box
+  - Enter "services@openactive-clubs.iam.gserviceaccount.com" in the text box
   - Select "Viewer" from the dropdown menu
   - Uncheck "Notify people"
   - Click "Share"
-- For a file called "https://docs.google.com/spreadsheets/d/1iK96_tAem8H8LjPMYHdBDWcUpyKtCYOgVVXaQanDY1o/edit#gid=835570708", the file ID is "1iK96_tAem8H8LjPMYHdBDWcUpyKtCYOgVVXaQanDY1o".
+- For a file called "https://docs.google.com/spreadsheets/d/1iK96_tAem8H8LjPMYHdBDWcUpyKtCYOgVVXaQanDY1o/", the file ID is "1iK96_tAem8H8LjPMYHdBDWcUpyKtCYOgVVXaQanDY1o".
 Determine your file ID and send it to hello@openactive.io.
 - Fill in the file with your club information.
-See [OpenActive-Club-Finder-Example.xlsx](./OpenActive-Club-Finder-Example.xlsx) for help.
+See [OpenActive-Clubs-Example.xlsx](./OpenActive-Clubs-Example.xlsx) for help.

 ### Service owner
 - Copy all except the Excel files from this repo to your server
-- Make a file called "spreadsheetIDs.txt" in the same directory as "index.js"
-- Put the spreadsheet IDs sent from club owners in this file, one per line, no commas or other furniture
+- Make a file called "spreadsheet-ids.txt".
+Put the spreadsheet IDs sent from club owners into this file, one per line, no commas or other furniture.
-- Contact the code owner to obtain the "key.json" file
-- Upload the "key.json" file to the same server directory as "index.js".
-This authenticates the service as the email address that club owners share their files with.
-This email address is owned by the ODI Google account, which is the root of the Google Sheets API functionality used herein.
+- Contact the owner of the "services@openactive-clubs.iam.gserviceaccount.com" account to obtain the associated "key.json" file, which is used to authenticate the service with the club owners' files.
+This email address is owned by the ODI Google account "OpenActive Clubs" project, which is the root of the Google Sheets API functionality used herein.
+Don't attempt to contact this email address directly, it's only for automation.
+- Put the "spreadsheet-ids.txt" file and the "key.json" file in a non-public folder on your server.
+In the location where the code runs, make environment variables called `RELATIVE_FILEPATH_SPREADSHEET_IDS` and `RELATIVE_FILEPATH_KEY`, and set them to the relative filepaths of their respective files, including the file names.
+You may need to mount the storage location to the service in order to access the files within it.
 - Start the service via `node index.js`
-- See the collated spreadsheet info as a single JSON feed at `http://<ADDRESS>/clubs`
+- See the collated spreadsheet info as a single JSON feed at `https://<ADDRESS>/`
-- If the contents of "spreadsheetIDs.txt" is updated, then the service will need to be restarted to produce the updated feed
+- If the contents of "spreadsheet-ids.txt" is updated, then the service will need to be restarted to produce the updated feed